emecoding/Cratos2/README.md

 - Config file where the user can declare variables that the program will use (for example: window size)
 - More error messages!
 - Add material to resource manager.
+- Application.application_scene_manager will be public, which clears the Application class.